 - Salad.
 Start with a base of greens and top with as many colorful veggies and fresh herbs as you like.
 Drizzle with extra virgin olive oil, vinegar or lemon, sea salt and pepper.
 Or try my recipe for a cleansing spring salad.

 - Sautée.
 Choose greens that do well with heat (ex: kale, spinach, swiss chard, bok choy, mustard greens) and rip them up into pieces.
 Heat a small amount of water or extra virgin olive oil in a pan.
 Add greens and cook until just wilted (about a minute).
 Top with sea salt, pepper, extra virgin olive oil, and vinegar or lemon.
-Or try my recipe for sautéed kale with shallots and currants.

 - Steam.
 Add a couple of inches of water to a small sauce pan and bring to a boil.
 Set a colander over the water and add greens that do well with heat (ex: kale, spinach, swiss chard, bok choy, mustard greens).
 Top with sea salt, pepper, extra virgin olive oil, and vinegar or lemon.